The Study Programme

 We are able to provide additional support in the form of small class sizes (five or less) for those Study Programme students who have not achieved grade 4 or above in GCSE English and maths by age 16.

-We will also provide additional one to one support, where appropriate, for those learners over and above their normal scheduled lessons where learning has been disrupted due to COVID-19 during the 2020-21 academic year.
+We will also provide additional one to one support, where appropriate, for those learners over and above their normal scheduled lessons where learning has been disrupted due to COVID-19.

 For more information please contact us.

 "Before I joined Learning & Skills Darlington, I was a student at Beaumont Hill Academy.
 I had wanted to join Darlington College, and when I finally became an actual student there, I only lasted 3 days before my anxiety got the better of me and made me upset.
 I had to return to Beaumont Hill Academy.
 While it was better for me to return, my actions outside of education were unhealthy to say the least.

 I started to finally act like a proper adult before turning 18.
 I attended my first day of Learning & Skills Darlington’s Study Programme at their better and more central location, Bennet House on the Market Square.

 Now in 2022 I’m 19 years old, turning 20.
 I feel much better mentally then I was 2 years ago.
 Learning & Skills Darlington has taught me that I can have conversations again without looking and feeling awkward.
 I’m enjoying other people’s company more often than not.

 Thanks to Learning & Skills Darlington, I’ve felt my confidence come back better than ever.
 I feel grateful to be accompanied by people who understand mine and the other student’s personal struggles.
 I’m really doing well with my maths, English and other skills.

 "When I started at Learning & Skills Darlington I was very nervous and anxious.
 I also had low self-esteem and low confidence.
 Thanks to the support from the staff at Learning & skills my confidence grew and I began to believe in myself and look forward to the future and experiences along the way.